amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 What is the runtime of approach #1 using **two arrays**?
 If we say, the number of words in the text is *`n`*.
 Then we have to `search` if the word in the array `A`  and then increment the value on array `B` matching that index.
 For every word on `n`, we have to test if it's already on array `A`.
 This double loop leave use with a runtime of <code>O(n<sup>2</sup>)</code>.

 What is the runtime of approach #2 using a **HashMap**?
-Well, we iterate through each word on the text once and increment the value if there is something there or set it to 1 if that word is seen for the first time.
+We iterate through each word on the text once and increment the value if there is something there or set it to 1 if that word is seen for the first time.
 The runtime would be `O(n)`, which is much more performant than approach #1.

 Differences between HashMap and Array
 - Search on an array is *O(n)* while on a HashMap is *O(1)*